casbin/casbin-website/docs/ModelStorage.md

 ## Load model from string

-Or you can just get the model from a single multi-line string:
+Or you can just load the entire model text from a multi-line string.
+The good point for this way is that you do not need to maintain a model file.

 ```go
 // Initialize the model from a string.